MicrosoftDocs/visualstudio-docs/docs/extensibility/vsix/publish/publish-guide.md

 Make sure to check out [the checklist](checklist.md) to ensure your extension follows best practices before you share it with anyone.

 ## Publish to the Marketplace
-Share your fantastic extension with the world, but publishing it to the [Marketplace](marketplace.md).
+Share your fantastic extension with the world by publishing it to the [Marketplace](marketplace.md).

 ## Publish on a private gallery
 You can also [host your own gallery](private-galleries.md) of extensions either internally in your organization or in public, on any web host.